AppDaemon APIs

 True

-One or more keyword value pairs representing App specific parameters to supply to the callback.
-If the keywords match values within the event data, they will act as filters, meaning that if they don’t match the values, the callback will not fire.
+One or more keyword value pairs representing app-specific parameters to supply to the callback.
+If the event has data that matches one of these keywords, it will be filtered by the value passed in with this function.
+This means that if the value in the event data does not match, the callback will not be called.
 If the values provided are callable (lambda, function, etc), then they’ll be invoked with the events content, and if they return

 True